fuadhajiyev/SystemLog/README.md

 React app to track IT department tasks and issues.
-Uses JSON-Server as a mock backend.
+Uses JSON-Server as a mock backend. <br>
-In this project, state management is built with Redux.
+In this project, state management is built with Redux.  <br>
-The UI uses the Materialize framework.
+The UI uses the Materialize framework.  <br>

 npm install <br>
 npm run dev <br>